blueapple168/filechanger/README.md

 Hacky scripts made for changing file names in bulk for my dad <3

-- uppercase
-- lowercase
-- replace
-- insert
-- remove
+Supports: Python 2.7+

-py-files can be run directly, or via cmd.
+py-files can be opened directly, via cmd/bash or import module.

 ## Examples
 ### Lowercase